jina-ai/examples/README.md

 <tr>
 <td>
-<h4><a href="https://github.com/jina-ai/examples/tree/master/helloworld-in-cs">Revisit "Hello, World!" in Client-Server Architecture</a></h4>
+<h4><a href="https://github.com/jina-ai/examples/tree/master/helloworld-in-cs">Revisit "Hello, World!" in a Client-Server Architecture</a></h4>
-Learn how to run a Flow remotely and use a local client connect to it
+Learn how to run a Flow remotely and use a local client to connect to it
 </td>
 <td><h3>🕊</h3></td>
 </tr>